Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: INTRODUCTION

-The contributions of this paper are as follows: \begin{itemize} \item We formulate the problem of energy-efficient deep-sleep scheduling for a sender-receiver pair in \gls{siot} as a \gls{mdp}.
+The contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this work is the first to characterize and find a tradeoff between \valname degradation, quantified by the \gls{got} metric, and energy consumption via deep-sleep scheduling in the \gls{siot}. \item It is also the first to apply probabilistic simulation-based optimization in this context by exploiting the problem-specific structure of the deep-sleep scheduling task to enable an efficient implementation. \item We formulate the problem of energy-efficient deep-sleep scheduling for a sender-receiver pair in \gls{siot} as a \gls{mdp}.
 In this \gls{mdp}, actions correspond to deciding whether the device enters deep-sleep mode and, if so, for how long.
 Whenever the \gls{siot} device is awake, it has to determine its next deep-sleep duration to minimize a weighted sum of costs derived from the \gls{got} metric and energy costs. \item In the formulated \gls{mdp}, we model the device's current \emph{belief}, which serves as the basis for the device's decision about its next deep-sleep duration.
 This belief consists of all the information, which the device learned previously about the channel conditions and the observed process. \item We propose a novel \sysname algorithm for optimizing these decisions on deep-sleep durations. \sysname uses learned knowledge about the observed process and the channels to carry out simulations for different deep-sleep durations.
 Based on the expected time-averaged cost values obtained through these simulations, \sysname decides on the next deep-sleep duration. \item Through extensive numerical simulations, we analyze \sysname's behavior under varying conditions and show its superior performance compared to baselines, such as threshold-based solutions and Q-learning. \item We validate the feasibility and effectiveness of our approach through a prototype implementation on real \gls{siot} hardware, demonstrating its practical applicability. \end{itemize}